Doraku/DefaultDocumentation/README.md

 - `<DefaultDocumentationNestedTypeVisibilities>`: where to show nested types, `Namespace` by default.
 You can give multiple value separated by a `,`.
   - `Namespace`: nested types will appear on their namespace page
   - `DeclaringType`: nested types will appear on their declaring type page
 - `<DefaultDocumentationGeneratedPages>`: which item should have their own pages, if not their documentation will be inlined in their parent's one, `Namespaces, Types, Members` by default.
-You can give multiple value separated by a `,`.
+You can give multiple values separated by a `,`.
   - `Assembly`: the assembly should have its own page, note that if you have multiple namespaces, provided a `<DefaultDocumentationAssemblyPageName>` property or a `AssemblyDoc` type documentation, the assembly page will be generated regardless of this flag being present
   - `Namespaces`: namespaces should have their own pages
   - `Classes`: classes should have their own pages